-There are free Hikers’ Express shuttles to the South Kaibab Trail that leave daily from Bright Angel Lodge and Backcountry Information Center and then on to trailhead.
+There are free Hikers’ Express shuttles to the South Kaibab Trail that leaves daily from Bright Angel Lodge and Backcountry Information Center and then on to the trailhead.
 There are three Hikers’ Express trips each morning, departure times depend on the month, see chart below.

 Grand Canyon Public Transportation – Find current information, schedules, and maps for the free in-park transit system on Grand Canyon National Park’s website.
 It is an excellent resource for finding the transportation options available in the park.

 An early morning bus with service to South Kaibab Trailhead.